cherchyk/PowerPlatformCiCd/Readme.md

   ![Development Streams](doc-media/DevOps-CreateProject.png 'Development Streams')

-- In the rop right corner click on circle icon avatar and then lick `Preview features`.
+- In the rop right corner click on circle icon avatar and then click `Preview features`.
 Switch `Multi-stage pipelines` to on.

-- In the navigation on the left, click on `Repo` icon and then pick `Files`.
+- In the navigation on the left, click on `Repos` icon and then pick `Files`.

   ![Navigation](doc-media/DevOps-RepoFiles.png '')
 - Navigate to your `default <project name> repository` link.

-  Note highlighted code in the next image.
+  Copy the code highlighted in the red box below.
 You will need it in the next exercise.

   ![New repo screen](doc-media/DevOps-RepoAdd.png '')